BlueJCash/CS_5850_EQ_Project/README.md

 # Seismic Analysis Project

 ## Overview
-This project provides tools for performing seismic analysis, visualization, clustering, and predictions related to earthquake data.
-The code supports hierarchical clustering, heatmap visualization, k-means clustering, and forecasting/backcasting using Random Forests and ARIMA models.
 The goal of the project was to investigate the effectiveness of different visualization and prediction methods for displaying and understanding historical seismic data.
+This project provides tools for performing seismic analysis, visualization, clustering, and predictions for earthquake data.
+Specifically, the code supports hierarchical clustering, heatmap visualization, k-means clustering, and forecasting/backcasting using Random Forests and ARIMA models.

 ## Table of Contents